NEW CLIENTS RECEIVE A $25 CREDIT ON THEIR FIRST SERVICE!

 Did Ya know?

-Interesting Internet fact: As of February 2014, worldwide there are 649,072,682 web sites active on the Internet containing possibly more than one trillion web pages!
+Interesting Internet fact: As of June 2014, worldwide there are 968,882,453 web sites active on the Internet containing possibly more than one trillion web pages!
+This is the first drip in the number for several months, six million less than last month.

 The numbers, since January of last year tend to indicate the number of web sites is continuing to increase.
 Would you believe that in August of 1995, the number of Internet sites was only 18,957!